 As there was no money available for a staff, the theater was completely operated by volunteers for twenty-three years until an Executive Director was hired in 2003.
 In 2004, through a volunteer effort spearheaded by Dean Gallea and Greg and Fiona Galloway, the Music Hall’s silver screen was once again lit aglow.
 And property essential for the operations of the theater was acquired in 2007.

 Today, the Music Hall is one of the busiest theaters in the country, offering the best in music, theater, dance, film, comedy, family programming and arts education.
-With a 7 person full-time staff, 40 freelancers, and 200 volunteers, it is a cultural destination, attracting over 100,000 people including 25,000 children on an annual basis from all over the tristate area, and an economic engine, generating over $6 million to the local economy through visitor-related spending according to the Arts & Economic Prosperity Calculator.
+With a 9 person full-time staff, 40 freelancers, and 200 volunteers, it is a cultural destination, attracting over 100,000 people on an annual basis from all over the tristate area, and an economic engine, generating over $6.8 million to the local economy through visitor-related spending according to the Arts & Economic Prosperity Calculator.

 Listed on the National Register for Historic Places, the Music Hall is the oldest theater in Westchester and one of the finest examples of Queen Anne decorative brickwork in the county.
 Only 6% of existing American theaters were built before 1900 and the Music Hall is one of them.
-As the only theater in Westchester where shows are operated by solar power and powered by the sun, the goal is for The Music Hall to be a showcase for green energy in a 19th-century building.
+As the first theater in Westchester to operate its shows by solar power, the goal is for The Music Hall to be a showcase for green energy in a 19th-century building.

-Known for its excellent acoustics, the Music Hall has welcomed notable performers to its stage: Joshua Bell, Tony Bennett, Lewis Black, Jon Bon Jovi, Chris Botti, Dave Brubeck, David Byrne, Judy Collins, Tommy Emmanuel, Melissa Etheridge, Nanci Griffith, Buddy Guy, Emmy Lou Harris, Levon Helm, Jason Isbell, Kevin James, Norah Jones, Sharon Jones, BB King, Kris Kristofferson, Gordon Lightfoot, Lyle Lovett, Nick Lowe, Loretta Lynn, Howie Mandel, Wynton Marsalis, Idina Menzel, Natalie Merchant, Keb’ Mo’, Randy Newman, John Oliver, Mandy Patinkin, Paula Poundstone, Bonnie Raitt, Brian Regan, Chita Rivera, Lea Salonga, Pete Seeger, Jake Shimabukuro, Mavis Staples, Jeff Tweedy, Gwen Verdon, Rufus Wainwright, Dionne Warwick, The Indigo Girls, and The Mavericks to name very few.
+Known for its excellent acoustics, the Music Hall has welcomed notable performers to its stage: Joshua Bell, Tony Bennett, Jon Bon Jovi, Chris Botti, Dave Brubeck, David Byrne, Judy Collins, Tommy Emmanuel, Melissa Etheridge, Nanci Griffith, Buddy Guy, Emmy Lou Harris, Levon Helm, Jason Isbell, Norah Jones, Sharon Jones, BB King, Kris Kristofferson, Gordon Lightfoot, Lyle Lovett, Nick Lowe, Loretta Lynn, Wynton Marsalis, Idina Menzel, Natalie Merchant, Keb’ Mo’, Randy Newman, Jessye Norman, Sinead O’Connor, Mandy Patinkin, Bonnie Raitt, Chita Rivera, Lea Salonga, Pete Seeger, Jake Shimabukuro, Mavis Staples, Jeff Tweedy, Gwen Verdon, Rufus Wainwright, Dionne Warwick, The Indigo Girls, and The Mavericks to name very few.
+A popular venue for comedy, comedians have included Lewis Black, Hannah Brener, Vic DiBitetto, Kevin James, Trey Kennedy, Richard Lewis, Howie Mandel, Trevor Noah, John Oliver, Paula Poundstone, Brian Regan, Joan Rivers, Amy Schumer, Lily Tomlin and many more.
 In 1985, actress Ginger Rogers directed the musical Babes In Arms starring Randy Skinner and Karen Ziemba.